-This scheme is available across all Magistrates’ Courts in Victoria.
+The Criminal Diversion Program is available across all Magistrates Courts in Victoria.

-It is not available where you are charged with an offence punishable by a minimum or fixed sentence or penalty.
-This includes cancellation or suspension of a motor vehicle licence.
+It is not available when police charge you with an offence that can be punished by a minimum or fixed sentence or penalty.
+This includes when authorities cancel or suspend your motor vehicle licence.

-The main benefit for anyone who is offered the Diversion program is that they will have avoid a finding of guilty on their criminal record for the offence which is diverted.
+The main benefit of the Criminal Diversion Program is that you will avoid a finding of guilty on your criminal record for the offence.

-In many cases, some form of rehabilitation or counselling may be mandated.
-Eligible candidates may be asked to write a letter of thanks to police for recommending Diversion, or a letter of apology to the victim if applicable.
-A contribution to the Court Fund is often imposed, which will be distributed to charities in the surrounding area of the Court.
+In many cases, magistrates may order some form of rehabilitation or counselling.
+They may ask eligible candidates to write a letter of thanks to police for recommending Diversion, or a letter of apology to the victim.
+A magistrate will often impose a contribution to the Court Fund.
+This will then be given to charities through the Court.

 Who can get Diversion?

-- You have admitted responsibility for the offence; and
+- when you admit responsibility for the offence; and

-Diversion is generally not considered suitable where the matter arises out of a domestic assault or family violence matter.
-Similarly, it is unlikely diversion will be granted where an accused person already has a prior criminal history.
+Magistrates may not consider a diversion suitable in the case of a domestic assault or family violence.
+Similarly, they are unlikely to grant diversion where an accused person already has a criminal history.

 However, some exceptions can apply.

-If the Magistrate refuses a diversion application, the matter will be sent back to the mention court for determination.
+If the Magistrate refuses an application for Diversion, the matter will go back to the court.

-An Informant may or may not recommend a diversion.
-We have been successful on many occasions obtaining consent to diversion where it was initially considered inappropriate.
+An informant may or may not recommend a diversion.
+We have been successful on many occasions obtaining agreement for diversion when it was initially considered inappropriate.